 How much will it cost to stop a leak with spray foam?

 The cost to install a roof leak with spray foam can be anywhere from $4 per square foot, all the way to $10 per square foot.

 What makes the cost go up or down depends on several factors, such as:

 - How easy is it to access your roof?

-- How big of an area is the spray foam going to be applied to?
+- How big of an area will the spray foam be applied to?